A+ A A-

 E8 | 4 |

-Students are also advised that eligibility to apply for the PFP does not guarantee placement in a PFP course.
-Placement is subject to the availability of vacancies, and in open competition with other eligible applicants based on merit.
+Students are also advised that eligibility to apply for the PFP does not guarantee admission.
+Admission is subject to the availability of vacancies, and in open competition with other eligible applicants based on merit.

 1 For the list of polytechnic diploma courses in Group 1 and Group 2, please refer to https://pfp.polytechnic.edu.sg/PFP/pfp_courses.html